 I think most writers are naturally introspective and reflective.
-While in Eucharistic Adoration yesterday morning I prayed for many things, including strength and courage to stay focused on the path Christ wants me to follow.
+While in Eucharistic Adoration a week ago I prayed for many things, including strength and courage to stay focused on the path Christ wants me to follow.
 As I sometimes remember to do, I let my mind grow quiet and tried to listen as much as I prayed.
 The quote from St. Augustine above, which is one of my favorites, crossed my mind and I thought of little else for the rest of my time in the parish chapel.
 The word from the quote which resonated most with my desire to stay on the right path was restless.
 Why “restless”?

 Restlessness has plagued me most of my life.
 I thought the uneasy restlessness I began feeling as a teenager was a desire to move away from home and go to college or have career success, but that wasn’t it.
 I then thought getting married and having a family would calm my restlessness, but that wasn’t it either.
 It wasn’t until 2005, when I experienced a profound personal conversion, surrendered to Christ and joined the Catholic Church with my family that I recognized my misdiagnosed restlessness was really a lifelong search for the Truth.
 When I found the Truth, did my restlessness come to an end?
 No, but now it manifests itself in different ways.